jthingelstad/thingles.github.io/_posts/2013/2013-02-12-im-a-boy-and-im-three.md

 ---
-title: '"I'm a boy and I'm three."'
+title: "I'm a boy and I'm three."
 categories:
 - Family
 tags: